Levizor/nixvim/README.md

 # Nixvim Configuration

-This is a nixvim configuration that I use for my own development.
+This is a nixvim configuration that I use for development.
+It includes basic lsp setup and many helpful utilities.

 To run:

 ```
 nix run github:Levizor/nixvim
 ```